 - when you marry.
-A will is automatically revoked when the person who made it marries, unless it was made in anticipation of a particular marriage or marriage in general; and - if you divorce.
-In some states (notably New South Wales), termination of a marriage, although not revoking the whole will, will revoke a gift to a former spouse, and the appointment of that spouse as executor, trustee or guardian will be omitted from the will.
+A will is automatically revoked when the person who made it marries, unless it was made in anticipation of a particular marriage or marriage in general - if you divorce.
+In some states, termination of a marriage, although not revoking the whole will, will revoke a gift to a former spouse, and the appointment of that spouse as executor, trustee or guardian will be omitted from the will.